-3. Older workers are resistant to change and less creative
+4. Older workers are resistant to change and are less creative

 This again is a massive generalisation.
 Attitudes to change will depend on various factors which influence how adaptable people are.
-But this will affect younger employees in the same way.
-In fact change has been a constant factor in workplaces over the last 30 years with older workers often the change agents of earlier years The average age for new business start-ups is between 42 and 47 years of age not twenty somethings.
-And in the digital sector, 70% of start-ups founded by older workers lasted longer than three years, compared to only 28% of those created by younger
+But attitudes affect younger employees in the same way.
+In fact, change has been a constant factor in the workplace over the last 30 years with older workers often the change agents of earlier years.
+The average age for new business start-ups is between 42 and 47 years of age not twenty somethings.
+And in the digital sector, 70% of start-ups founded by older workers lasted longer than three years, compared to only 28% of those created by younger entrepreneurs.

-4. Older workers aren't as up to date on technology as younger workers
+5. Older workers aren't as up to date on technology as younger workers

-Many older workers are just as tech savvy as some younger employees and the biggest increase in usage of technology is amongst the over 50 age group.
+Many older workers are just as tech savvy as younger employees and the biggest increase in usage of technology is amongst the over 50 age group.
 There isn't an automatic correlation between age and confidence in using technology.
-Evidence shows the type of work people do may be better predictor than age and what matters if whether people's IT skills are up to the requirements of the job, with older people being skilled at using the technology relevant to their work
+Evidence shows the type of work people do may be better predictor than age and what matters is whether people's IT skills are up to the requirements of the job.

-5. It's not worth training older workers - you don't get the payback and they don't learn as quickly as younger ones
+6. It's not worth training older workers-you don't get the payback and they don't learn as quickly as younger ones

-Research shows this is totally untrue, as over 50s who are given in-work training are more likely to complete the training and gain qualifications than younger ones.
-However older workers are offered less than half the training given to younger workers.
-When completing training older workers are more likely to stay with their employer than younger ones once trained
+Research shows this is totally untrue.
+Over 50s who are given in-work training are more likely to complete the training and gain qualifications than younger ones.

+However, older workers are offered less than half the training given to younger workers.
+Having completed training, older workers are more likely to stay with their employer than younger ones.

-6. Older workers suffer from more health problems and take more sick leave
+7. Older workers suffer from more health problems and take more sick leave

 At age 65, men in England can expect to live on average another 8.9 years in good health, and women another 9.8 years in good health.
-But although it is true that some older workers do suffer from longer term health conditions - inevitable as one grows older - the evidence is that older workers tend to take more time off on long-term sickness (which can be covered), but they also take less time off due on short term sickness with no notice.
-The evidence is there are similar amount of sickness time taken for all employees.
+It is true that some older workers do suffer from longer term health conditions, inevitable as one grows older.
+However, the evidence is that although older workers tend to take more time off on long-term sickness (which can be covered), they generally take less time off due to short-term sickness with no notice.
+In fact, similar amounts of time off due to sickness are taken by all age groups.
 Older workers are also at lower risk of accidents in the workplace.

-7. Older workers just want to wait for their pension and retire
+8. Older workers just want to wait for their pension and retire

-This is a big myth, that of older workers watching the calendar until they can go off and play golf or go on Mediterranean cruises.
+This is a big myth, that older workers are watching the calendar until they can go off and play golf or go on Mediterranean cruises.
 The world of work is changing and many older people both want to work and also need to work.
-A quarter of older workers recently surveyed said they were willing to work into their eighties, while over 1.2 million pensioners are still in employment
+A quarter of older workers recently surveyed said they were willing to work into their eighties, while over 1.2 million pensioners are still in employment.

-8. Older workers can be difficult to manage, especially for younger managers
+9. Older workers can be difficult to manage, especially for younger managers

 Job satisfaction amongst older employees tends to be high.
-Also, older workers can have the emotional maturity and range of experience to equip them to adapt to different settings as well as management styles and are both keen to offer support to their managers and team without being after their jobs
+Also, older workers can have the emotional maturity and range of experience to equip them to adapt to different settings as well as management styles and are both keen to offer support to their managers and team without being after their jobs.

-9. Older workers aren't as sharp and alert as younger workers
+Older workers aren't as sharp and alert as younger workers